Furnace Inspection Procedure in Lynnwood

 - Run system startup to look for errors.

-- Listen for any sounds that may indicate a problem.
+- Listen for any sounds or vibrations that may indicate a problem.

-- Check the furnace system pressures (including high and low side, as well as manifold).
+- Check the furnace system pressure (including high and low side, as well as the manifold).

-- Inspect the vent system while the furnace is on.
+- Check the ventilation system while the furnace is in operation

 This detailed inspection will alert you to a problem with the heating system in its early stages.
-If you arrange for an inspection before winter sets in, your furnace is much less likely to stop working during cold weather, when it will be waiting for a technician would be most uncomfortable.
+If you arrange for an inspection before winter sets in, your furnace is much less likely to malfunction during cold weather when you need it most.

 Contact One of Our Furnace Technicians Today

-Why not take a few minutes and schedule a furnace inspection now, so that you will have peace of mind throughout the winter?
-Contact us today to book your appointment.
+Why not take a few minutes and schedule a furnace inspection now?
+A phone call and inspection will give you a peace of mind throughout the months when the whole family depends on the furnace.
+Contact Plumbing and Heating Specialist today to book an appointment and enquire about our special offers.

 Inspecting Furnaces Since 2009